- ONLINE X's & O's

 It’s a trick question.
 The year before the BCS was created, there was no single champion.
 Instead, two teams that didn’t even play each other in a bowl game each claimed a share of the national championship: Michigan won the Rose Bowl and captured the Associated Press Poll title while Nebraska prevailed in the Orange Bowl and claimed the Coaches Poll title.

 A rare occurrence?
 Hardly.
 Three times in the decade preceding the creation of the Bowl Championship Series, two teams shared the national championship in a single year.
-And in the....The full article can only be seen by subscribers.
+And in the 56 years before the BCS began, the Associated Press’s number one and number two teams met in bowl games only eight times.

 All Rights Reserved